 - Wave guide assemblies

-Burrs on machined components result from either cutting tools or grinding wheels.
-There are two types of burrs that results from machining: rollover (or feather) and Poisson.
+Cutting tools and grinding wheels tend to leave burrs on machined components.
+There are two types of burrs that appear during machining: rollover (or feather) and Poisson.

 MicroBlasting is far more effective at removing a rollover burr.
-Abrasive strikes the brittle root and chips off the burr quickly without damage to the base material.
-The smeared region of the Poisson burr tends to be more ductile, and tends to take the part’s base material with it during erosion.
+Abrasive can strike the brittle root and chips off the rollover burr quickly without damage to the base material.
+A Poisson burr tends to be more ductile and tends to take the base material with it during erosion.

-The part’s material determines the proper attack method on the burr.
+A part’s material determines the proper attack on the burr.
 Hard components made from stainless, titanium or tool steel require a different approach than much softer polymers like PEEK and nylon.
-MicroBlasting utilizes a wide range of abrasive types.
-Each abrasive has unique characteristics; thus, choosing the appropriate abrasive is key to successful burr removal.
+Every abrasive available to MicroBlasting has unique characteristics; therefore, successful deburring relies on the abrasive selection.

-Depending on the size of the burr, aluminum oxide is the most common abrasive used to deburr hard metals.
-Aluminum oxide tends to deburr much faster with less risk of corner damage and leaves a matte finish.
+Depending on the size of the burr, aluminum oxide is usually the best abrasive for deburring hard metals.
+Aluminum oxide tends to deburr much faster with less risk of corner damage, and it leaves a matte finish.
 Glass bead and sodium bicarbonate are also acceptable abrasive options in some cases.

-Ground edges bear brittle regions, and corners present challenges.
-If a ground edge is part of a cutting instrument, brittle region removal significantly extends the useful life of the tool.
-Maintaining the edge’s sharpness is the challenge to deburring, honing or cutting an edge.
-Sodium bicarbonate is the best choice for this application.
-It is hard enough to knock off the brittle layer but lacks enough energy to cut into the ductile base material.
+Ground edges sometimes feature brittle regions, and corners present challenges to any machinist.
+If a cutting instrument has a ground edge, brittle region removal significantly extends the useful life of the tool.
+Deburring, honing or cutting an edge without dulling it is a challenge.
+Sodium bicarbonate is usually the best choice for this application.
+It is hard enough to knock off the brittle layer but lacks the energy needed to cut into the ductile base material.

-Generally, MicroBlasting is used to target a brittle burr on a more ductile part.
+MicroBlasting is generally used to target a brittle burr on a more ductile part.
 The difference in material properties provides a buffer to avoid overblasting and damage to the part.
-MicroBlasting offers a method for deburrring that is more consistent, safer and less dependent on operator skill.

 MicroBlasting takes advantage of the natural dexterity of the human hand, unencumbered by a heavy glove, and the operator’s ability to only target problem areas.
 The random nature of burr location on a part presents a challenge to automate efficiently.
 When volume absolutely requires automation, all parts must be treated as worst-case scenarios or sorted into different levels by locations of burrs.

-The most important component in automated systems is the tooling used to accurately fixture parts in the abrasive stream.
+The most important component in automated MicroBlasting systems is the tooling used to accurately fixture parts in the abrasive stream.
 Comco’s automated systems offer a modular design that can handle multiple part geometries.
 Automating with multiple tooling platforms improve operator efficiency.
 One fixture can be loaded while the other is being processed.
 Downtime only occurs during the fixture swap-out.
+Continue reading →

 Atomizing Spray Nozzles

 Atomizing nozzles help operators emit a fog when cooling industrial equipment.
 Burrs tend to form during machining at the intersection of the center bore and the expansion chamber on an atomizing spray nozzle.
 The slightest burr impedes nozzle performance and turns the cooling fog into a watery stream.
 Common deburring methods are ineffective due to the spray nozzle’s design and tight tolerances.
-However, a MicroBlaster’s focused abrasive stream carves a natural transition between the nozzle’s two regions.
+However, the focused abrasive stream of a micro-abrasive blaster carves a natural transition between the nozzle’s two regions.
 This smooth flow path increases nozzle performance.

 Spinal implants are intricately machined with features designed to improve the rate and the strength of integration between the implant and human tissue.
 The more complex the design, the more burrs are likely to appear.